Alessandro-Salerno/SalernOS-Kernel/README.md

 * Function names must follow the scheme `kernel_category_target_action`, such as `kernel_kdd_pxcolor_set` and `kernel_kdd_pxcolor_get`.
 If the category is the target, such as `kernel_mmap_initialize`, the `target` section can be dropped
 * Static function names must follow the scheme `__action_target__`, such as `__get_pxptr__`
 * Static global variables and global variables must usa `pascalCase` notation
-* Static local variables and loacl variables must be comprised of lowecase characters and must start with a `_` as in `_local_variable`
+* Static local variables and local variables must be comprised of lowecase characters and must start with a `_` as in `_local_variable`
 * Function arguments must be comprised of lowercase characters and must start with `__` as in `__function_argument`
 * Struct member variables must use `CamelCase` notation and must start with `_`